by Ken Canfield, Ph.D.

 As I began working and interacting with grandparents, I very quickly recognized that grandmothers are the most active, engaged, and focused people I know when it comes to their grandkids.
 I call them lionesses.
 I also know quite a few dedicated and involved granddads, and some are working, as I am, to help awaken grandfathers to their high calling.

-And not only the iconic praying grandmother, but the “never, never, never give up” grandparents who understand the impact they can have on the well-being of their grandchildren and great-grandchildren.
+There’s the iconic praying grandmother and the “never, never, never give up” grandparents who understand the impact they can have on the well-being of their grandchildren and great-grandchildren.
 It’s time for these lionesses (and lions) to roar.

 Here are two examples that inspire me: